Roasted Green Beans with Mushrooms and Bacon

 Thyroid-healthy Recipe Highlights:

-- A 1 cup serving of green beans contains key thyroid-supporting nutrients like Iron (5% DV), Magnesium (6% DV), Vitamin C (20% DV), and Vitamin A (17% DV), as well as 4 grams of dietary fiber.
+- Green beans: A 1 cup serving of green beans contains key thyroid-supporting nutrients like Iron (5% DV), Magnesium (6% DV), Vitamin C (20% DV), and Vitamin A (17% DV), as well as 4 grams of dietary fiber.
+Green beans are also one of the best dietary sources of silica, which can support hair growth, skin health, and nail health.

 - Sea salt is a natural source of iodine as well as numerous other bioavailable trace minerals.

-- Duck Fat isn’t a health food, but as a chef, I can tell you it is one of the best tasting animal fats there is.
-Although health claims once made in regards to duck fat have been contested, it is true that the composition of duck fat is 62% unsaturated fat and 33% saturated fat.
+- Duck Fat isn’t a health food, per se, but as a chef, I can tell you it is one of the best-tasting animal fats there is.
+Although health claims once made regarding duck fat have been contested, it is true that the composition of duck fat is 62% unsaturated fat and 33% saturated fat.
 Butter, in comparison, has 51% saturated fat.

 Before…